City of Siem Reap + Coastal Sihanoukville + Elephant Sanctuary

 Your funding also helps pay for education and for the staff to care for the elephants.
 You will spend each week day out with the elephants and Mahouts watching them interact with each other, perhaps washing them and giving them as much TLC as you can.
 Other project work may include digging, trenches, water towers, guesthouses, weeding - sweaty work but all helps the conservation of these magnificent gentle grey giants.

 Maximum of 14 volunteers per team, minimum team size 4.

 Accommodation and Meals

 In Siem Reap you will live in a comfortable houses with the other volunteers, next door to the project leader and his family.
 The house is a short walk or cycle from the town centre and bars.
 In Sihanoukville the accommodation is a guesthouse.
 Rooms can sleep 2 to 3 volunteers with showers, western style lavatories and electricity.
-In Mondulkuri you live in the Hefalump House, the bungalow is made from recycled materials an has great views.
+In Mondulkuri you'll live in the Hefalump House, the bungalow is made from recycled materials and has great views.
 4 beds per room with shared bathrooms and 2 chill areas.

 Cambodian food is delicious and make sure you try the fish Amok!
 Breakfast is usually French bread or toast, omelette (ham or cheese) coffee or tea and plenty of exotic fruit.

 Lunch and dinner is typical Cambodia food: fried rice and noodles with vegetables or with chicken, fish, fried vegetables, soup and sometimes chips.

 There are masses of places to go out for dinner if you choose - you can find restaurants offering great local food of rice, fish, chicken, pork and noodles, but also some great western food.
 Volunteers will have to wash their own clothes or you can pay to have it done at one of the local laundry shops.